JasselD/JasselNotes/DSA revision/Hash Table.md

 - Maintain a table of singly linked lists.
 Elements that collide are just put into the linked list.
 Since order is not important, newer elements get put at the beginning of linked list

 **Overflow Area
-- Elements that collide are placed into an overflow area with a link from the element that alrea
+- Elements that collide are placed into an overflow area with a link from the element that already occupies the bin to the newly added element